MrSeekatar/pet-watcher/README.md

 Create an application for the raspberry pi that uses a camera and when it detects movement  sends an email to me, if one hasn't been sent within the last hour
 ```

 It did _pretty_ well.
 The basics were there, but it used `picamera` instead of `picamera2`.
 After telling it to use that, it was pretty close, and only took an hour or so to get things working.

-One issue I found that running it in an SSH prompt would break the connection.
+When running on a 3B with no UI, I found that running it in an SSH prompt would break the connection.
 (As when running in VSCode Remoting).
 I found it would work ok, if run in the background.

 ```bash
 python3 pet-watcher.py &
 ```

+I bought a 5B that came with the OS installed with the UI and it ran better.
+I bought a new AI camera, too, and didn't get the false movements I got so many times on the 3B with an older camera.

 ## Running